julijar/API-Project_share/example_2-extended/README.md

 * babylon.JS Animation blending example (https://www.babylonjs-playground.com/#BCU1XR#0)

-The main animation comes from the animation blending example on the babylonjs-playground, the guy and user interface got changed.
+The main animation comes from the animation blending example on the babylonjs-playground, the gui and input methods got changed.